 The per-person activities are received from each phone in the group, not necessarily those who were in the picture.
-Thus, Bob's phone must tell which phone-owners were in the picture, and tag it accordingly.
+Thus, Bob's phone must tell which phoneowners were in the picture, and tag it accordingly.
 Briefly, TagSense adopts three mechanisms.
 (1) When people explicitly pose for the picture, TagSense extracts a pause signature from the accelerometer readings.
 This pause signature correlates well with the timing of the photo-click, and is found to be mostly absent in people who are not posing for the picture.
 (2) People in the picture are often faced towards the camera.
 TagSense leverages the phones' and camera's compass directions to infer a "mutually facing" relationship; this heuristic improves the confidence of the posing signatures.
 As will be evident later, unknown and time-varying phone orientations make the problem difficult.
 (3) For pictures in which the subjects do not pose explicitly, the TagSense camera takes multiple snapshots.
 The motion vectors for the subjects are computed from the sequence of snapshots, and then correlated to the motion derived from the phones' accelerometer/compass readings.
 Phones that exhibit a good correlation (between the visual and acceleration dimensions) are used for tagging.
 The next section visits the design of these techniques in detail.

 Knowing which phones/people are in the picture, TagSense extracts the context only from these phones.
 In some cases, the context information is adequate for direct tagging (e.g., sitting, walking, indoor, outdoor, etc.).
 However, some measurements require CPU-intensive processing (e.g., laughter recognition), and others rely on external databases (e.g., GPS-to-address).
 In these cases, TagSense exports the measurements to a cloud and retrieves additional tags.
-These tags are then ordered in a when-where-who-what format as follows, and uploaded into a specified repository for image-search and other applications.
+These tags are then ordered in a when-where-who-what format as follows, name1 <activities for name1>, name2 <activities for name2>, ...> and uploaded into a specified repository for imagesearch and other applications.
+We now address two common questions about TagSense framework.